 It's not ideal to be at the whim of a machine hire company.
 Without your own excavator, your access to one is therefore subject to availability.
 This could potentially result in an inability to take on last-minute jobs, and therefore end in lost income.

 If you do manage to secure a rented excavator, you are now bound by the terms of the contract.
 Most companies are pretty reasonable and will allow for a little wiggle room, but if something on the job goes wrong and things get delayed, you could find yourself in a bit of a pickle.
 With the machine due to be returned on a specific date, there is a good chance the hire company has booked it for another customer soon after its return.
-So, if something causes your job to get bogged down, you'll find yourself having to make the decision to either return it before the job is done, or hold onto it and incur a hefty fee (and this probably won't ingratiate you with the hire company).
+So, if something causes your job to get bogged down, you'll find yourself having to make the decision to either return it before the job is done or hold onto it and incur a hefty fee (and this probably won't ingratiate you with the hiring company).

 Owning your own excavator eliminates these issues as you'll have no obligations to anybody other than yourself and your company.